japila-books/apache-spark-internals/docs/TaskCompletionListener.md

 `TaskCompletionListener` is an [extension](#contract) of the `EventListener` ([Java]({{ java.api }}/java.base/java/util/EventListener.html)) abstraction for [task listeners](#implementations) that can be notified [on task completion](#onTaskCompletion).

-`TaskCompletionListener` is a `DeveloperApi` (a lower-level, unstable API intended for Spark developers).

 ## Contract

 ### <span id="onTaskCompletion"> onTaskCompletion